-In Spain, illycaffè supports, among others, Banco Alimenti, Ciculo Bellas Artes, Museo Guggenheim, Palau de la Musica, Teatro Liceu.
+In Spain, illycaffè supports, among others, Banco Alimenti, Ciculo Bellas Artes, Museo Guggenheim, Palau de la Musica, Teatro Liceu, Reina Sofia, Macba.

-In France, it contributes to schools specialized in training students in Horeca sales.
+In France, it contributes to schools of business specialized in training students of economics.

-In The Netherlands, every year illycaffè donates products to local associations for charity and other worthy causes, and also sponsors sports teams such as the national baseball team and local basketball teams.
+In The Netherlands, every year illycaffè donates products to local associations for charity and other worthy causes, and also sponsors the National Cancer Research Institute, also thanks to the voluntary donations of our employees.

 In North America, the best-known and most important initiative is "Share Our Strength", which illy North America has supported for over 15 years in order to fight child poverty and hunger.
-During this time, the company helped raise tens of millions of dollars and directly donated almost two million dollars, with many funds going to coffee-growing regions (about € 75,000 or USD 100,000 per year).
+During this time, the company helped raise tens of millions of dollars and directly donated almost two million dollars, with many funds going to coffee-growing regions (about euros 75,000 or USD 100,000 per year).
 Additionally, in North America illycaffè supports specific projects identified by its Horeca partners through direct sponsorships (about USD 50,000 per year) and fund-raising campaigns which raise millions of dollars each year for schools, health care, and charity organizations throughout North America.